jbequ5/Enigma-Machine-Miner/DetailedREADME.md

 - **`shared_core.md`** establishes verifier-first discipline and MARL credit rules.
 It ensures symbolic invariants and determinism thresholds (≥0.85) are enforced on every subtask, preventing drift and rewarding only reproducible, high-fidelity paths.
 - **`heterogeneity.md`** is the decisive scaling principle.
 It forces systematic diversity across five axes (agent styles, hypotheses, tool paths, interaction graphs, compute substrates) at every decision point, preventing mode-collapse on novel problems.
 - **`wiki_strategy.md`** defines hierarchical knowledge management.
 Raw material is ingested into `knowledge/raw/`, then distilled, pruned, and promoted into `wiki/concepts/`, `wiki/invariants/`, and `wiki/subtasks/`.
 It outputs structured JSON deltas for dynamic folder creation and upward promotion.
-- **`bio_strategy.md`** brings mycelial heuristics to life: Sub-Arbos workers act as hyphal tips that perform local sensing, stigmergy (direct `.md` writes), redundancy/loops, symbiosis detection across subtasks, and aggressive pruning of low-signal paths.
-Optional quantum-bio coherence is toggleable in guided diversity phases.
+- **`bio_strategy.md`** brings mycelial heuristics to life and introduces **Symbiosis Arbos**.
+Sub-Arbos workers act as hyphal tips that perform local sensing, stigmergy (direct `.md` writes), redundancy/loops, and aggressive pruning of low-signal paths. **Symbiosis Arbos** specifically scans for and synthesizes cross-subtask symbiotic opportunities, writing them as BIO_MYCELIAL_DELTA sections in the wiki so later phases can exploit emergent synergies.
+Optional quantum-bio coherence (tunneling/entanglement heuristics) is toggleable in guided diversity phases.
 - **`english_evolution.md`** supplies challenge-specialized modules that auto-specialize per run to maximize the effectiveness of the tools they're feeding in a challenge specific way.

 These principles are not passive documentation — they are actively loaded with `lean`/`rich` depth toggling and aggressive pruning.
 Once introduced, they are integrated throughout the system: every Planning, Orchestration, Sub-Arbos, and Adaption step explicitly references the relevant principle files, ensuring the entire swarm operates under the same high-signal axioms.